talmai/docker-ttrss/README.md

 > *From [the official readme](http://tt-rss.org/redmine/projects/tt-rss/wiki):*

-Tiny Tiny RSS is an open source web-based news feed (RSS/Atom) reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.
+Web-based news feed aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.

 ![](http://tt-rss.org/images/1.9/1.jpg)